 - Be prepared for their life when they leave the academy.

 Students join us in Year 7 aged 11-12 and leave us in Year 11 aged 15-16.
-Each Year group has a Year Leader whose primary focus is to make sure every student fulfils their potential.
-Working alongside them is a Pastoral Leader who supports attendance, behaviour and non-academic issues.
+Each Year group has a Head of Year whose primary focus is to make sure every student fulfils their potential.
+Working alongside them is their Assistant Head of Year, who supports attendance, behaviour, student well-being, uniform, and other non-academic issues.
+We have a comprehensive Safeguarding system and Anti-Bullying Policy in place and recognised as a School of Sanctuary in 2016.
+To further support the sense of belonging each year group has their own colour on their ties.
+This will be their identity throughout their time at Mayfield.
+For the academic year 2021 2022 the ties are as follows:

 Protecting and promoting positive mental health at Mayfield